 A special time to see the Rockefeller Center Christmas Tree is during its lighting ceremony.
 It always takes place the Wednesday after Thanksgiving.
 This year, it falls on Wednesday, Dec 4th and marks the 87th ceremony in its history.
 The Christmas tree lighting ceremony is free to attend.
 To actually get a peek of the tree being lit at 8 pm, however, you need to be here many hours in advance.

 - When?
-December 4th – January 9th
+December 4th – through January

 5. Holidays Under The Stars at Time Warner Center